Haemophilus b Conjugate Vaccine

-Primary immunization of older patients at risk: Children ≥5 years and Adolescents; unimmunized and are at increased risk for invasive Hib disease due to HIV infection, anatomic/functional asplenia or splenectomy, immunoglobulin deficiency, early component complement deficiency, or chemotherapy or radiation therapy.
-ACIP recommendations: One dose (0.5 mL); may use any of the Hib conjugate vaccines (CDC/ACIP [Briere 2014]).
+Children ≥5 years and Adolescents; unimmunized and are at increased risk for invasive Hib disease due to anatomic/functional asplenia or splenectomy, HIV infection, immunoglobulin deficiency, early component complement deficiency, or chemotherapy or radiation therapy: IM: 0.5 mL as a single dose; may use any of the Hib conjugate vaccines (CDC/ACIP [Briere 2014]).
 Unimmunized defined as persons who have not received a primary series and booster dose or at least 1 dose of a Hib vaccine after 14 months of age.

 Repeat immunization for high-risk conditions (CDC/ACIP [Briere 2014):

 Invasive Hib disease: Infants and Children <24 months: Revaccinate with a second primary series beginning 4 weeks after onset of disease

-Undergoing chemotherapy or radiation therapy: Infants and Children <60 months: If dose administered within 14 days of starting or given during therapy: Repeat the vaccine doses at least 3 months after therapy completion
+Undergoing chemotherapy or radiation therapy: Infants and Children <60 months: If dose administered within 14 days of starting or given during therapy: Repeat the doses at least 3 months after therapy completion

 Hematopoietic stem cell transplant recipient: Children and Adolescents: Revaccinate with a 3-dose regimen beginning 6 to 12 months after successful transplant, regardless of vaccination history.
 Doses should be administered ≥4 weeks apart.